ethereum/EIPs/EIPS/eip-lock_sload.md

 To improve security-in-depth and isolation of contract storage, every SLOAD-ed record must be locked until termination of the frame.

 ## Abstract

+This is the formal proposal.
+Here is rather emotional rationale: https://medium.com/@homakov/make-ethereum-blockchain-again-ef73c5b86582

 We expose similarities between traditional databases vs contract storage and between traditional race conditions vs re-entrancy attacks.
 As a result we offer a rather traditional (known since 1993) approach that all financial applications are using to this date: implementation of pessimistic locks on storage records to prevent a race condition-like attacks like the one that happened with the DAO.